SailaNamai/pocket-gamemaster/readme.md

   - It will fit around 50k tokens into the (dynamic) full context window.
   - Once that context window is full:
     - rate long-term memories for salience (present characters, emotional state, location...) in the current situation.
-    - and then fill the budget with the most important memories
+    - and then fill the budget accordingly

-That means we always have most relevant context available.
+That means we always have the most relevant context available.

 Will it still forget the scar on the forehead it made up for character x?
 Yeah - that kind of fluff is not retained - but the important stuff it should always remember.